Qualified Terminal Interest Property (QTIP) Trusts

 - unrestricted power to dispose of the trust assets when she dies, or

-- all of the trust income must be distributed to her at least annually during her lifetime.
+- all the trust income must be distributed to her at least annually during her lifetime.

 Consequently, any contingency that terminates her interest before her death, such as upon remarriage, will disqualify the property for the marital deduction.

 However, one drawback is that estate taxes are eventually paid on the value of the property when the surviving spouse dies — not when the 1st spouse dies.
 This is because the property is considered the surviving spouse's — which is why the trust property qualifies for the unlimited marital deduction — even though she cannot change the beneficiaries of the trust.
-Hence, if the value of the property in trust C increases substantially, then more estate tax will have to be paid then would otherwise have been the case if the property was distributed directly to the ultimate beneficiaries when the 1st spouse died.
+Hence, if the value of the property in trust C increases substantially, then more estate tax must be paid then would otherwise be the case if the property was distributed directly to the ultimate beneficiaries when the 1st spouse died.

 If the grantor gives the QTIP property during his life, then the grantor must make the election to treat the property as QTIP property.
 If the grantor wants to transfer the property at his death through a trust, then the grantor must prepare the QTIP trust document, but to delay payment of the estate tax on the QTIP property, the executor of the will must elect it on the federal estate tax return by listing the property on Schedule M, Bequests, etc., to Surviving Spouse, which is part of the Form 706, United States Estate (and Generation-Skipping Transfer) Tax Return and deducting its value from the deceased spouse's taxable estate.